 The advantages of automation often outweigh the disadvantages but every case needs careful consideration to ensure that the right decision is made.
 There will sometimes be situations where automation does not justify itself.
 Equally if you don’t automate and stay as you are without carefully assessing the benefits of automation you could be missing out on some significant advantages.

 We hope this blog has given you some insight into the aspects you should consider before introducing automation into your company.
-However, if you need any more guidance or you’d like to find out more about the benefits of automation and how it could be applied in your production process then please don’t hesitate to contact our team of automation experts who are always happy to help.
-Give us a call on 01223 499488 or email firstname.lastname@example.org.
+However, if you need any more guidance or you’d like to find out more about the benefits of robotic palletising systems and how they could be applied in your production process then please don’t hesitate to contact our team of automation experts who are always happy to help.
+Give us a call on 01223 499488 or email email@example.com.